gpra0005/Welcome_and_Login_Page/README.md

 This is just the beginning.

-Stay tuned and pulls your socks up.
+Stay tuned and pull your socks up.
 Because we are about to knock em' off.